wangrongqian2019/Source-Manipulation-Inversion/README.md

-Repository for the paper "**Adapting the residual dense network for seismic data denoising and upscaling**"
+Repository for the paper "**Robust Full Waveform Inversion: A Source Wavelet Manipulation Perspective**"

 # Usage
-This is a supervised learning approach, consisting of 3 steps:
+The main idea of the source manipulation inversion (SMI) is to transform the observed source data into Gaussian source data, thereby improving the convexity of the Full-Waveform Inversion (FWI) objective function.
+The complete SMI consists of source transformation and the traditional FWI.
+This repository only includes the deep learning method for solving the source transformation problem.
+For a more detailed introduction to SMI, please refer to the paper "**Robust Full Waveform Inversion: A Source Wavelet Manipulation Perspective**".
+The deep learning method for solving the source transformation problem consists of 3 steps:

 ## Step 1: Generating training data
 You can generate training data in any way you prefer.
 We utilized the Python package [Devito](https://www.devitoproject.org/) to generate the training data.